Few companies effectively market their online presence and take advantage of its full potential for generating new leads and sales.

 In today's world, there are a couple standard methods of follow-up.
-Follow-up can be the normal contact methods such as email and phone, to the latest form of automated follow-up called "remarketing".
+Follow-up can be the normal methods, such as email and phone; to the latest form of automated follow-up called "remarketing".

 Email & Opt-In Contact

 When possible, it is important to try to get contact information (such as the user's email address) and permission to market to in the future.
 For example, requesting the visitor to signup for the company's newsletter or other opt-in services.
-Direct follow-up, as well as automated follow-ups, helps to build an on-going relationship between prospects and the business.
+Both direct and automated follow-ups, can help foster an on-going relationship between prospects and the business.

-If potential customers are interested in a product or service, but not ready or apprehensive to buy, requesting contact information is a great way to continue the relationship to overcome any objections as time goes on.
+When prospects are interested in a product or service, yet not ready or apprehensive to buy; requesting contact information is a great way to continue building the relationship in an effort to eventually overcome any objections and earn their business.

-Every company website should have the ability to request visitor email addresses, as well as opt-in permission to market.
+Every site should have the ability to request visitor email addresses, as well as opt-in permission to market.
 The uses are endless:

 - to build the relationship